Florida recognizes three types of divorce. Making the right choice is important.

 - You are willing to give up your right to trial and appeal.

-- You and your spouse are both willing to go into the clerk’s office to sign the petition (not necessarily together).
+- Both parties are willing to sign the petition (not necessarily together).

-- You and your spouse are both willing to go to the final hearing (at the same time).
+- Both you and your spouse are willing to go to the final hearing (at the same time).

 Like Simplified divorces, uncontested divorces usually take a short amount of time to be finalized.

-A dissolution of marriage by way of a contested divorce means that the court will decide the issues that are pending such as asset division, time-sharing, parental responsibility, division of debts and property, the award of alimony and child support.
+If your divorce is contested, then that the court will decide the issues that are pending such as asset division, time-sharing, parental responsibility, division of debts and property, the award of alimony and child support.

 Contested divorces ultimately end the marriage but are often risky because the judge decides on the terms of the divorce.
 Contested divorces usually take longer than uncontested divorces, lasting anywhere between three months to over a year to be resolved.